Home Blog Tutorials About Contact

 Introduction

 Excel files are still everywhere in daily work.
 Finance teams export reports as spreadsheets, operations teams track inventory in .xlsx files, and analysts often receive raw Excel data from clients or coworkers.
-Instead of copying values manually, Python can automate these repetitive tasks in minutes.
+Instead of copying values by hand, Python can automate these repetitive tasks in minutes.

 One of the most popular libraries for handling Excel files in Python is openpyxl.
 It is written in pure Python, supports modern .xlsx files, and works well for both small scripts and larger automation projects.